2020-2021 Undergraduate & Graduate Catalog

-- On-going opportunities for intergroup dialogue.
+- Ongoing opportunities for interfaith dialogue.

-The mission of the Gayle R. Davis Center for Women and Gender Equity is to create meaningful learning about women and gender and to advocate for gender justice through the education, engagement, and empowerment of women students and the greater Grand Valley community.
+The mission of the Gayle R. Davis Center for Women and Gender Equity is to create meaningful learning about women and gender and to advocate for gender justice through the education, engagement, and empowerment of students and the greater Grand Valley community.
 The center creates an environment where students and faculty, staff, and community members can increase self-awareness about gender justice, connect with resources, apply skills through conducting research or internships, and perform service learning.

 The center works to achieve the following:

 The center serves as a welcome starting place for any student needing assistance with personal and/or academic challenges.
 Staff members are trained to help connect students with those who can best assist them.
 The center also offers food resources, as well as personal care items, at no cost to support students dealing with food and financial insecurity.
 The center also offers service to students previously in foster care through the Fostering Laker Success program.